Kebaya: Modern usage and innovations

-Kebaya has been one of the important parts of oriental style of clothing that heavily influenced the world of modern fashion.
+Kebaya has been an important part of oriental style clothing that heavily influenced the world of modern fashion.
 Lace dresses are one of the best examples of Kebaya influence.

 Apart from traditional kebaya, fashion designers are looking into ways of modifying the design and making kebaya a more fashionable outfit.
 Casual designed kebaya can even be worn with jeans or skirts.
 For weddings or formal events, many designers are exploring other types of fine fabrics like laces to create a bridal kebaya.

 Modern-day kebaya now incorporate modern tailoring innovations such as clasps, zippers and buttons zippers, being a much appreciated addition for ladies' that promptly need a toilet break, without requiring being literally unwrapped by a helper—to the extent the true traditional kain is near unanimously rejected.
 Other modern innovations have included the blouse baju kebaya worn without the restrictive kemben, and even the kebaya blouse worn with slacks or made of the fabric usually for the kain panjang.
 The female flight attendants of Malaysia Airlines and Singapore Airlines also feature batik kebaya as their uniforms.

 The female uniform of Garuda Indonesia flight attendants is a more authentic modern interpretation.
 The kebaya is designed in simple yet classic Kartini-style kebaya derived from 19th century kebaya of Javanese noblewomen.
 The kebaya made from fire-proof cotton-polyester fabrics, with batik sarongs in parang or lereng gondosuli motif, which also incorporate garuda wing motifs and small dots representing jasmine.